 Cambridge District Scout Archive

 Gavin Malcolm Macfarlane Grieve was a pupil and teacher at the Perse school and lived for most of his life at Toft Manor, sometimes described as the squire.
-Generally known as Mac, or Uncle Mac (largely within the Perse) he was central to Perse Scouting (5th Cambridge) for many years and was ASM from 1912 and SM from 1918 on his return from war which he served in the Black Watch.
+Generally known as Mac, or Uncle Mac (largely within the Perse) he was central to Perse Scouting (5th Cambridge) for many years and was ASM from 1912 and SM from 1918 on his return from serving in the Black Watch during the Great War.

-He studied at Durham University and later at Magdalene where he graduated.
-His status as Fellow Commoner made him a member of the High Table, a privilege he enjoyed until his death.
+He studied at Durham University and later at Magdalene.
+His status as Fellow Commoner of Magdalene made him a member of the High Table, a privilege he enjoyed until his death.
 He regularly attended chapel on Sunday nights and was described as a slight, quiet presence, with an unostentatious lifestyle.
 His family fortune had been based on naval prize money in the Napoleonic Wars.

-Music teacher at the school he purchased West Runcton in Norfolk as a campsite for the 5th.
+His home at Toft was frequently used for camps, most often by the 5th Cambridge (Perse) but he also hosted the first camp of the 25th in 1938.
+Perse Scouts were involved in starting the 25th in 1937/38.
+This event was recalled by a member of the 25th in 2020.
+History teacher at the school he also purchased West Runcton in Norfolk as a campsite for the 5th.
 Another site in the adjacent village East Runton, was used by other troops.

-- Senior Scout Leader 1948 – 1963 Senior Scout and Venture scout camps were generally led by himself and Tony Billinghurst.
-On his retirement over 100 Old Perseans and Senior Scouts attended his presentation.
+- On his retirement over 100 Old Perseans and Senior Scouts attended his presentation.

 - GSL 1963 – 1973